BEGINNINGS . . . . . .

 having when creating covers, and Scott told him to, "Go away and come

-romance story paperbacks (where frequently the book's title/logotype
+romance story paperbacks (where frequently a book's title/logotype

-appeared in the MIDDLE of the cover illustration) and blend it with
+appeared in the MIDDLE of the cover illustration) and which he'd

 contemporary British fantasy art illustration, an approach not at all

-typical on British paperbacks of the time.
-Both Scott and Dickenson
+typical on British paperbacks of the time and so was a concept he had

 accepted the cover design willingly and unreservedly because it gave

 them exactly what they had requested - an untypical and original

 visually impactful approach for the English market.
 Subsequently

 Peter’s revolutionary cover design appeared on ‘The Warlock